elfhermit/Artale-Boss-Chaser/README.md

 ```

 3. GitHub Pages deployment
    - Option A (recommended): Use the `/docs` folder as Pages source.
-In GitHub repo Settings → Pages, select `main` branch `/docs` folder.
+In GitHub repo Settings → Pages, select `Branch: main` and `Folder: /docs`.
-   - Option B: Use the `gh-pages` branch.
-This repo includes a GitHub Actions workflow that publishes `/docs` to `gh-pages` automatically on pushes to `main`.
+     This repository is configured to use the `main/docs` approach (no `gh-pages` branch required).
+   - Note: the workflow was modified to a docs-check only; publishing is handled by Pages using `main/docs` (you must set the Pages source in the repo Settings).

 Notes & next steps
 - If you want the site to be served at the repo root via GitHub Pages without actions, move files into `docs/` or root.